The Fire TV Omni Series are Amazon's first TVs — and they're seriously smart | CNN Underscored

 Why the new Amazon Fire TV Omni Series is a big deal

-The Amazon Fire TV Omni Series sets are the first televisions made entirely by Amazon, which, going by the company’s claims, could mean a truly seamless all-in-one Alexa experience in which you barely have to touch a remote to watch your favorite shows and movies.
+The Amazon Fire TV Omni Series sets are the first televisions made entirely by Amazon, which, going by the company’s claims, could mean a truly seamless all-in-one Alexa experience in which you never really have to touch a remote to fire up your favorite shows and movies.

 Pretty much every aspect of the Fire TV Omni can be controlled entirely with your voice with no remote required, whether you’re looking for show recommendations or want to open up a specific app.
-Perhaps the most exciting thing about these TVs is that Alexa can respond to natural language — in a video demonstration of the Fire TV Omni, a user simply said “Alexa, turn on the baseball game,” and the TV automatically tuned to the correct app and channel without any extra input required.
+Perhaps the most exciting thing about these TVs is that Alexa can respond to natural language — in a video demonstration of the Fire TV Omni, a user simply said “Alexa, turn on the baseball game,” and the TV automatically tuned to the correct app and channel without any extra input or instructions required.

 The same goes for asking things like “Alexa, what should I watch?” to get recommendations, or asking “which actor is this?” in the middle of a show in order to pull up that info right on your screen.
 You can even say “Alexa, play something on Netflix” to automatically start a new show or movie based on your viewing habits, which is a new feature coming exclusively to Fire TV devices this fall.
 According to an Amazon representative we spoke to, these TVs are designed to keep you from having to look at your phone for extra information or show recommendations when you’re kicking back on the couch.